Wooden beams offer beauty and elegance in residential and commercial settings.

 The advantages of using real wood beams may include:

 Can provide structural support.
-Real wood beams are strong and can provide enough support that they can stabilize a wall or even a foundation.
+Solid wood beams are strong and can provide enough support that they can stabilize a wall or even a foundation.

 Natural beauty.
-Real wood has true character, so it's beautiful to see and fun to admire.
+Solid wood has true character, so it's beautiful to see and fun to admire.

 Be aware of the drawbacks to choosing real wood, like:

 Difficult to install.
-Very few homeowners would be prepared to install a real wood beam on their own; they would need help from a contractor.
+Very few homeowners would be prepared to install a solid wood beam on their own; they would need help from a contractor.

 May require more maintenance.
-A real wood beam may need to be re-stained or re-painted from time to time.
+A solid wood beam may need to be re-stained or re-painted from time to time.

 Vulnerable to wood-eating pests.
-Wood-eating pests are attracted to real wood beams.
+Wood-eating pests are attracted to solid wood beams.
 This can become a dangerous situation, especially if the beam provides structural stability.

 Expensive.
 Solid wood beams can be very expensive and cost prohibitive.

-Faux Beams vs. Real Wood Beams: Which Is Best?
+Faux Beams vs. Solid Wood Beams: Which Is Best?

-If you're building a home and would like your house to have visible wooden beams integrated into the interior, talk to your building contractor.
+If you're building a home and would like your house to have visible wooden beams integrated into the interior, talk to your building contractor and structural engineer.

 In an already existing home, faux beams are usually best.
 They're easy for homeowners to install, and they cost far less money.
 They're also the best option if the home needs no structural support.